Everything you need to know about the double glazing and conservatory industry

 Folding and sliding doors are a rapidly growing market and are now often chosen as an alternative to patio doors and french doors.
 They enable larger openings within homes and conservatories, and consist of several (typically between 3 and 7) frames hinged together that fold back against each other in a concertina style.
 Details are within the Insight databases.

 A composite door consists of a slab which is similar in appearance to a traditional timber door.
 The slab is constructed of a combination of materials, typically a thermoplastic, GRP or steel skin bonded to an engineered timber frame ‘skeleton’.
-The slab is typically filled with high density foam (although it can also be solid), and the edge of the door slab is usually a PVC-U/GRP or similar frame to prevent moisture penetration.
+The slab is typically filled with high-density foam (although it can also be solid), and the edge of the door slab is usually a PVC-U/GRP or similar frame to prevent moisture penetration.

-The slab is cut to size, fitted with the relevant glass if applicable, and fitted into a door frame along with hardware (locks, handles etc).
-Until recently composite doors where manufactured by a small number of specialist fabricators, but this market is growing rapidly particularly as an alternative to traditional PVC-U panel doors, and a growing number of PVC-U window and door fabricators are now manufacturing composite doors.
+The slab is cut to size, fitted with the relevant glass if applicable, and fitted into a door frame along with the hardware (locks, handles etc).
+Until recently composite doors were manufactured by a small number of specialist fabricators, but this market is growing rapidly particularly as an alternative to traditional PVC-U panel doors, and a growing number of PVC-U window and door fabricators are now manufacturing composite doors.
 Information on composite door fabricators and installers is contained within the Insight databases.

 Helping you target the right prospects

 If you wish to target any of the markets or companies within the window, door, conservatory or building industry, Insight Data has the in-depth industry knowledge to help you.
 Our range of prospect databases are the most accurate, relevant and up-to-date available and you can also take advantage of our marketing services for direct mail, email marketing, telesales and design/print.